 Dismissing cultural differences

-One of the biggest challenges for leaders in global organizations who manage cross-cultural teams is understanding the extent of intercultural differences.
-Leaders should steer clear of making the assumption that culturally diverse individuals will operate identically to them, and will respond in an exact, predictable manner.
+One of the biggest challenges for leaders in global organizations who manage cross-cultural teams is understanding intercultural differences.
+Leaders should steer clear of assuming that culturally diverse individuals will operate identically to them.
+In reality, they won’t always respond in a predictable manner according to your perspective.

 For example, understanding how different people perceive authority is crucial.
 In some cultures, particularly in the United States and western European countries, if a team member challenges a managerial decision, it’s considered acceptable behavior.
 Conversely, staff challenge their superiors infrequently in many Asian countries.
 Asking for feedback from the former group of employees is likely to elicit more response than asking the latter group.
 Cultural awareness can help leaders learn how to best to address such challenges, then communicate and manage culturally different teams effectively.